 Data protection

-Data controller is the Transparency Office established by Management Board Decision No 25/2016 of 21 September 2016.
+Data controller is the European Border and Coast Guard Agency (Frontex).
+The responsible entity is the Public Access to Documents Team established by Management Board Decision No 19/2024 of 18 April 2024.
 Physical and mail address: Pl.
 Europejski 6, 00-844 Warsaw – Poland; email: pad@frontex.europa.eu.

-The Data Protection Officer can be contacted at dataprotectionoffice@frontex.europa.eu.
+The Data Protection Officer (DPO) may be contacted at dataprotectionoffice@frontex.europa.eu regarding issues related to the processing of your personal data.